-This phase focuses on identifying any potential fundamental barriers to licensing the reactor design in Canada.
-Phase 2 serves to give CNSC a significant level of assurance that the vendor has taken into account CNSC design requirements.
+This phase focuses on identifying if any potential fundamental barriers to licensing exist or are emerging with respect to the reactor design.
+Phase 2 serves to give the CNSC a significant level of assurance that the vendor has taken into account CNSC design requirements.
 Consideration is also given to the extent to which generic or outstanding safety issues have been resolved.
-In addition, CNSC staff conducts an audit of the design process, to verify that it has been implemented correctly and in accordance with the vendor's policies and procedures.
+In addition, CNSC staff conduct an audit of the design process, to verify that it has been implemented correctly and in accordance with the vendor's policies and procedures.